CedricVo91/D8X_Python_liquidation_script/README.md

 # D8X Liquidation Script

 ## Overview
-This repository contains a Python script developed by D8X for identifying and liquidating accounts that can be liquidated within their white-labeling software solution on the Arbitrum blockchain (both mainnet and testnet).
-The solution is built to facilitate third parties in constructing their own perpetual swap decentralized exchanges using the D8X platform.
+This repository contains a Python script designed for independent traders looking to earn a fee by liquidating undercollateralized accounts on the D8X exchange.
+The script automates the process of identifying and liquidating eligible accounts on the Arbitrum blockchain (mainnet and testnet), enabling users to earn fees for each successful liquidation.

-The script is designed to be user-friendly, leveraging a configuration file (`config.json`) to simplify the process for Python developers, including beginners.
-This allows users to run the script without needing to worry about the complexities of different price feeds, addresses, and other technical details.
-The primary function of the script is to enable users to liquidate undercollateralized accounts and earn fees for this service.
+The script is user-friendly, requiring minimal setup.
+A configuration file (`config.json`) simplifies the process by handling network connections, price feeds, and contract interactions, making it accessible even to those with basic Python knowledge.
+With this tool, you can capitalize on the opportunities offered by the D8X platform without worrying about the complexities involved.

 ## About D8X
 D8X is an institutional-grade perpetual futures engine that revolutionizes on-chain trading by enabling decentralized perpetual futures with a robust financial engineering approach.
 The platform provides a decentralized BitMEX-like experience, customizable for white-labeling out of the box.
 D8X allows for perpetuals to be collateralized with nearly any ERC-20 token, including yield-bearing assets, providing flexible and adaptive trading solutions.